Russian-Doom/russian-doom/README.md

 ### License

-International Doom is based on [Chocolate Doom](https://www.chocolate-doom.org) by Simon Howard and [Crispy Doom](http://fabiangreffrath.github.io/crispy-doom) by Fabian Greffrath, with significant additions from [Doom Retro](http://doomretro.com) by Brad Harding, and is distributed with their approval.
+Russian Doom is based on [Chocolate Doom](https://www.chocolate-doom.org) by Simon Howard and [Crispy Doom](http://fabiangreffrath.github.io/crispy-doom) by Fabian Greffrath, with significant additions from [Doom Retro](http://doomretro.com) by Brad Harding, and is distributed with their approval.